National Carillon Façade Remediation

 In accordance with good asset management practice, a detailed structural inspection was undertaken by the NCA to assess the condition of the facade and underlying reinforced concrete structure.

-A package of works to address the identified defects has been developed and includes the following scope items:
+A package of works to address the identified defects was developed and included the following scope items:

 1. Specialist facade cleaning to full external surfaces